-We encourage publication of grantees’ research findings in peer-reviewed journals and supports podium and poster presentations at national nursing conferences.
-We sponsor an annual Research and Evidence-Based Practice Dissemination Course, an educational program and dissemination opportunity.
-We post the abstracts of all funded studies to the Cumulative Index to Nursing and Allied Health Literature.
+TSNRP encourages publication of grantees’ research and EBP findings in peer-reviewed journals and support podium and poster presentations at national nursing conferences.
+TSNRP hosts an annual Research and Evidence-Based Practice Dissemination Course, which is an opportunity for nurses to present their research and EBP findings.
+Abstracts of all funded studies can be found in the Cumulative Index to Nursing and Allied Health Literature and on the TSNRP Website.
 All final reports are available on the Defense Technical Information Center and the National Technical Information Service Web sites.

 RESEARCH INTEREST GROUPS (RIGS)

-RIGs are composed of military nurses with a desire to advance military nursing science through research and are organized by topic of interest.
-RIG members share resources, conduct research across all services, and foster the development of scientists.
+TSNRP sponsors six Research Interest Groups (RIGS).
+RIGs are composed of military nurses and members of the Department of Defense, Veterans Administration, and Academia with a desire to advance military nursing science through research and are organized by topic of interest.
+RIG members share resources, conduct research and scholarly projects across the Armed Services, and foster the development of junior military nurse scientists.